SpencerSzabados/SpencerSzabados.github.io/_posts/2022-08-13-bayer-dithering.md

 # Implementing Bayer Dithering
-Bayer based image dithering is straightforward to implement for (one and) three channel images following the above description of the method.
-A working example implemented using JavaScript and the [p5.js](https://p5js.org/), configured in VScode following [Oliver's guild](https://notes.osteele.com/tools/vscode/configuring-visual-studio-code-for-p5js-development-p5-server), graphics library is given blow.
+Bayer based image dithering is straightforward to implement for three channel images following the above description of the method.
+A working example implemented using JavaScript and the [p5.js](https://p5js.org/) graphics library.

 ```js
 let c     = null; //number of grey levels